txpipe/asteria/onchain/docs/mvp-design/design.md

 - there is a single `ShipState` input.
 - there is a single `ShipState` output.
 - `PilotToken` is present.
+- the `ShipState` output value only has the `ShipToken` and some amount of ada.
 - there is a `PelletState` input with the same x and y datum coordinates as the `ShipState` UTxO.
 - the amount specified plus the fuel before charging does not exceed `MAX_SHIP_FUEL` capacity.
 - the amount specified is added to the output `ShipState` fuel datum field, and the other fields remain unchanged.
-- the `ShipState` output value is the same as the input.
 - `ShipState` datum's `last_move_latest_time` is not greater than the earliest posix time of the tx validity range.

 #### *MineAsteria Redeemer*